 Both models each have their pros and cons.
 The gateway model requires the installation of extra hardware.
-However, the cloud model requires that each smart appliance (and measurement component) guarantees all onboard functionality to establish a stable and secure extra-house communication link (authentification, encryption, handling dynamic IP addresses, handling firewalls, etc.).
+However, the cloud model requires that each smart appliance (and measurement component) guarantees all on-board functionality to establish a stable and secure extra-house communication link (authentication, encryption, handling dynamic IP addresses, handling firewalls, etc.).
 The gateway model implies interoperable interfaces on the devices, whereas the cloud model shifts this interoperability problem up to the level of the communication between the servers.

 An important reason why the cloud model emerged, is that appliance manufacturers are no longer dependent on a gateway provider to integrate their device and that it allows them to provide device specific functionality.
-However they should connect further to the aggregator for the DR functionalities.